Golden Gate University: Academics

 Golden Gate University School of Law was founded in 1901.
-The School of Law offers the JD, Master of Legal Studies, LLM, and JSD (Doctor of Juridical Science) degrees.
+The School of Law offers the MSL, LLM, and JSD degrees.
+The school is no longer accepting students seeking the JD degree.

-The School of Undergraduate Studies offers the degrees of Associate of Arts, BA, and BS.
+The School of Undergraduate Studies offers the degrees of AA, BA, and BS.

-The Ageno School of Business offers the degrees of MA, MS, MBA, EMBA, EMPA (Executive Master of Public Admninistration), and DBA (Doctor of Business Administration).
+The Ageno School of Business offers the degrees of MA, MS, MBA, Executive (part-time) MBA (EMBA), MPA, and DBA.

 Additionally, the degrees of Master of Arts in Counseling Psychology and Master of Arts in Industrial-Psychology are offered.

-The Braden School of Taxation offers an Master of Taxation and the School of Accounting offers an MS in Accounting Data & Analytics (MSA).
+The Braden School of Taxation offers a Master of Taxation, and the School of Accounting offers an MS in Accounting Data & Analytics (MSA).

-The GGU INSOFE Institute of Technology will offer a Master of Science in Full Stack Artificial Intelligence and Machine Learning (ML) starting in the Summer of 2023.
+Undergraduate admissions

+Golden Gate University requires a minimum 2.0 high school GPA for admission and does not require submission of either SAT or ACT scores.
+Some of the bachelor’s degree programs may have additional application requirements.
+Golden Gate University has not reported high school GPA data for its accepted students.